Accounting Marketing: The Essential Guide for CPA Firms

 The Importance of Visible Expertise

 What’s a buyer’s single most important criterion when selecting a firm?
-According to our research, expertise is the clear winner.
+According to our research, relevant experience and subject-matter expertise is the clear winnerare the top criteria buyers use to evaluate potential service providers.
 In fact, expertise tips the scale in favor of a firm in 3 out of 4 cases.
 In addition, expertise is cited as the factor most likely to generate referrals — it’s even more powerful than client referrals!

 But there’s just one problem.
-Expertise is invisible.
+Expertise is often invisible.

 That’s why the fastest growing firms go to great lengths to improve the visibility of their expertise.
 They adopt specific strategies that raise the profile of their expertise at the firm, practice and individual levels.